Battle of Casaloldo: Background

-Battle
+The Battle

-Federico Contarini, Asola's provider since June 1508, aware that big part of the Mantuan army crossed the Po, between 8 and 9 May portrayed a succession of raids which destroyed the enemy's countryside.
-During the next night, Alessio Beccagutto, commander of the Marquisate's crossbowmen, moving from Canneto besieged Casaloldo with around 350 knights and 600 Mantuan infantrymen, supported by two iron guns and two bronze ones.
-The 200 venetian soldiers located in town's castel fended and sent a messenger to Contarini, to inform him of the clash.
-The provider ordered to Matteo dal Borgo and Angelo Avogadro da Brozzo to move around 300 countrymen, armed with spears, glaives and guisarmes, and 170 infantrymen to the besieged town.
-The Mantuans moved to Castelnuovo, where the two armies contended.
-The clash was harsh and the Mantuans did not expect the big determination of the Venetian army, which was mostly made by countrymen.
-During the clash, Beccagutto get injured and fell in Tartaro.
-The Mantuan soldiers, seeing that their commander and lots of their brothers in arms get injured, ran away to Canneto.
-Mostly of the injured knights and soldiers get captured by the venetians.
+Federico Contarini, Asola's Venetian governor since June 1508, as he learnt that the bulk of the Mantuan army had crossed the Po, carried out a series of raids between 8 and 9 May, devastating the enemy countryside.
+During the next night, Alessio Beccagutto, commander of the Marquisate's crossbowmen, having arrived from Canneto, besieged Casaloldo with around 350 knights and 600 Mantuan infantrymen, supported by two iron and two bronze cannons.

+The approximately 200 Venetian infantry garrisoning the village's castle defended themselves and immediately sent a messenger to warn Contarini of the ongoing attack.
+Governor Contarini ordered Matteo dal Borgo and Angelo Avogadro da Brozzo to advance with around 300 countrymen, armed with spears, glaives and guisarmes, and 170 infantrymen to the besieged town.
+The Mantuans took up positions near Castelnuovo, where the two armies waged battle.
+The battle was fierce and the Mantuans did not expect the big determination of the Venetian army, which was composed mostly of peasants.
+During the battle, Beccagutto was unhorsed and fell in the Tartaro stream.
+The Mantuan soldiers, seeing that their commander and lots of their brothers in arms were injured, fled in disarray toward Canneto.
+Most of the infantry and dismounted knights were captured by the Venetians.

 Aftermath

-The Venetians suffered light losses, instead the Mantuans counted 60 casualties and 80 imprisoneds, and fifty horses and four cannons captured.
-The prisoners get brought to Asola.
-After few days, Beccagutto fell again in a Venetian ambush near Castiglione dello Stiviere, with 24 casualties and 80 imprisoneds.
+The Venetians suffered light losses, instead the Mantuans counted 60 casualties and 80 taken prisoner, and 50 horses and 4 cannons captured.
+The prisoners were brought to Asola.
+A few days later, Beccagutto fell again in a Venetian ambush near Castiglione dello Stiviere, with as result 24 casualties and 80 taken prisoner.

-Four days after the Casaloldo win, the Venetian army suffered a disastrous defeat in Agnadello, finding themselves forced to leave the Lombardy and Verona, taking side behind the Adige.
+Four days after the Casaloldo win, the Venetian army suffered a disastrous defeat in Agnadello at the hands of the French, and were forced to retreat from all of Lombardy and much of the Veronese area, taking refuge behind the Adige.